zhongyuan1995/ImmersiveRigging/README.md

         build_bone
         adjest bone local frames, two ways.
         yellow box
+        take use of the ori of the controllers draw target position
+        code cleaning
+        load and test the skel. with dofs adjest dofs in vr (details designed in private repository)
+        --- for presentation
+        fix the controller rendering
     tobetested:
-        take use of the ori of the controllers draw target position
     todo:
-        defense
-        code cleaning
+        fix the problem in mesh loading, two meshes beginners guide
+        fix the path prob.
+        installation guide, documentation
+    future work:
+        enable texturing for the mesh loader
+        a better custom mesh loader, which is too simple now, ref. the one from the prof.
-        load and test the skel. with dofs (additional)adjest dofs in vr (details designed in private repository) (additional)rig half of a mesh and auto-complete.
-Add a button: skel_auto_complete (additional)cut out part of the mesh with right hand controller (additional)fix the problem in mesh loading
+        rig half of a mesh and auto-complete.
+Add a button: skel_auto_complete cut out part of the mesh with right hand controller posing function
-        (additional)a posting application
-        (additional)vis bone weights for each components (vertices) (additional)enable texturing for the mesh loader
-        (additional)fix the dof adjestment in course cg2, implement a numerical
+        vis bone weights for each components (vertices) fix the dof adjestment in course cg2, implement a numerical
             optimization process
-        (additional)a better custom mesh loader, which is too simple now, ref. the one from the prof.
     change log:
         07/05/2020
         12/05/2020